Get a FREE Block Paving Quote NOW in Leeds, Harrogate, Wetherby and York!

 MD Paving lay really good block paving.
 If you would like to add character to your home, then why not think about developing your outside space.
-We are the paving expert.
+We are Yorkshire’s paving experts.

 Back in the day, the choice of block paving was really limited.
 It was either clay bricks or concrete blocks and with only slight colour variations on offer.
 Now the market has developed and technology in manufacturing has grown and grown with over a thousand types of block paving on offer.

 So where do you start in choosing the right block paving for your driveways or project at home?
 There are a bewildering number of pavers available, with certain types being made by several manufacturers.

 For example, there is a red-black paver in a rectangular shape.
 This is called a British Standard Block and is seen pretty much everywhere.

 Concrete or Clay?